Skip to main content

 Confirm efficient SDK usage

-Also ensure that you are not recreating the prover client and/or the proving key for each proof request.
+Make sure that you're not recreating the prover client and/or the proving key for each proof request.
 These steps can take a few seconds and should be done once at the start of your program.

 // Create client and proving key once